 Roasted Tomato Marinara

-Roasted Tomato Marinara Sauce is one of life’s simplest pleasures and roasting tomatoes intensifies their already delicious flavor.
+Roasted Tomato Marinara pasta sauce is one of life’s simplest pleasures.
+Simple to make and roasting tomatoes (or any vegetable) intensifies their already delicious flavor.
 Isn’t it time you started hitting the sauce?

 Roasting the tomatoes is the secret to the best sauce.
 It reduces their juices, caramelizes them and concentrates their flavor.

-The tomatoes and garlic are slathered in olive oil, seasoned with salt and pepper and roasted in the oven.
+The tomatoes, onion and garlic are slathered in olive oil, seasoned with salt and pepper then oven roasted.
 Once everything cools, a few pulses in the blender along with some fresh basil and you have Roasted Tomato Marinara.
 It’s that simple.

 Roasted Tomato Marinara Ingredients:

 12-15 Roma or San Marzano tomatoes

 4 cloves of garlic

 1/4 cup of olive oil